RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-The main difference to the full export from the example above is that you set the **FilterExpression** property of the TM exporter object.
-The actual filter expression is generated by a separate helper function, which we will implement in a later step.
+The main difference from the full export is that you set the **FilterExpression** property on the exporter.
+A separate helper method builds the filter expression.

 # [C#](#tab/tabid-9)
 ```cs